fsctcommunity/Policies/README.md

 ## Listing of Policies

+- Active Probing
+   - Policy set to leverage the new Active Probing Module within Forescout.

 - Altiris
   - Policy to check status of the Altiris Services and whether or not they are working.
 Checks for the AEXNSAgent service running or not